-- (a) Any manufactured home, mobilehome, or recreational vehicle supplied with fuel, gas, water, electricity, or sewage connections, unless the connections and installations conform to regulations of the department. - (b) Any manufactured home, mobilehome, or recreational vehicle that is permanently attached with underpinning or foundation to the ground, except for a manufactured home or mobilehome bearing a department insignia or federal label, that is installed in accordance with this part.
+- (a) Any manufactured home, mobilehome, or recreational vehicle supplied with fuel, gas, water, electricity, orsewage connections, unless the connections and installations conform to regulations of the department. - (b) Any manufactured home, mobilehome, or recreational vehicle that is permanently attached with underpinning or foundation to the ground, except for a manufactured home or mobilehome bearing a department insignia or federal label, that is installed in accordance with this part.

-(c) Any manufactured home or mobilehome that does not conform to the registration requirements of the department. (d)(c) Any manufactured home, mobilehome, or recreational vehicle in an unsafe or unsanitary condition.
+(c) Any manufactured home, mobilehome, or recreational vehicle in an unsafe or unsanitary condition.

-(e)(d) Any manufactured home, mobilehome, or recreational vehicle that is structurally unsound and does not protect its occupants against the elements.
+(d) Any manufactured home, mobilehome, or recreational vehicle that is structurally unsound and does not protect its occupants against the elements.